YunoHost/doc/app_pihole.md

 sudo ifconfig
 ```

-Then change your ip to a static ip.
+Then change your IP to a static one.
 ```bash
 sudo ifconfig eth0 192.168.1.100
 ```